Strengthening During and After Cancer

 Some things that can lower your strength or bone density during the cancer experience are:

-- Cancer treatments: Some of the very important and necessary treatments for cancer also have side effects that impact your muscles and bones.
+• Cancer treatments: Some of the essential cancer treatments also have side effects that impact your muscles and bones.
 Some chemotherapy agents affect your muscles, contributing to weakness.
-Steroids, especially if given in high doses or for long periods of time cause muscle weakness and lower the strength of your bones.
+Steroids, especially if given in high doses or for long periods, cause muscle weakness and lower the strength of your bones.

-- Changes in diet or nutrition: During treatment, you may experience changes in your diet or nutrition due to altered taste, nausea, or diarrhea.
-Your muscles may get weaker if they aren’t given adequate nutrition to keep their strength.
+• Changes in diet or nutrition: During treatment, you may experience changes in your diet due to altered taste, nausea, or diarrhea.
+Your muscles may lose strength if they don’t receive the protein, vitamins, and minerals necessary for muscle maintenance or growth.

 There will be days when you should not do strength-training exercises.